alexec/thread-jiggler/README.md

     IADD
     PUTFIELD asm/Foo.counter : I

-This provides several places where calls context switch can mean that the count is not atomic.
-But how can you test this?
+This provides several places where there could be a context switch, which means that count my be increased, but not stored as expected.
 Let consider a quick unit test:

 	public class BadCounterTest {
 	    Counter counter = new BadCounter();